Struggling to get executive interviews, despite sending out resume after resume?

 Keep your resume to the right length for your target opportunity by researching industry expectations, asking questions of recruiters, and carefully reading hiring committee specifications.

-The bottom line: your CXO resume needs to resonate with hiring authorities and recruiters – demonstrating proof of your performance and exuding your personal brand.
-Nothing less will sell your skills the right way.
+The bottom line?
+Your executive resume needs to resonate with hiring authorities and recruiters – demonstrating proof of your performance as a high-value leader with a well-tuned brand message.